swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 ## Query fails with error: Column [column name] of type [type name] is  not compatible with external data type [external data type name]

-If your query fails with the error message ```Column [column name] of type [type name] is not compatible with external data type […]```, it is likely that tried to map a PARQUET data type to the wrong SQL data type.
+If your query fails with the error message 'Column [column name] of type [type name] is not compatible with external data type […]', it is likely that tried to map a PARQUET data type to the wrong SQL data type.
 For instance, if you your parquet file has a column price with float numbers (like 12,89) and you tried to map it to INT, this is the error message you will get.

 To resolve this, inspect the file and the according data types you did choose.
 This [mapping table](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-openrowset#type-mapping-for-parquet) helps to choose a SQL data type.